zuleta13/practice-git-github/GROUP.md

 git checkout FETCH_HEAD
 + after checking it out, if you want to merge your branch with that one: git merge FETCH_HEAD

+#### One more thing before closing this exercise
+I would like to check if it still works when the original repository is more than one commits ahead.
+What I want to be sure of is if this process will add all of the commits to the other repository.